Global biodiversity conference opens in southern France | Science-Environment

 - France

+Ahead of a global summit on biodiversity in France, President Emmanuel Macron has called for better protection of the world's high seas, which largely don't fall under any national jurisdiction but are threatened by fishing and other human activities.

-French President Emmanuel Macron is expected to urge world leaders and institutions to safeguard biodiversity as they work to curb climate change and support human welfare at a global summit starting Friday in southern France.
+Macron will formally open later Friday the World Conservation Congress in the southern city of Marseille, on France's Mediterranean coast.
+He is expected to urge world leaders and institutions to safeguard biodiversity as they work to curb climate change and support human welfare.

-Macron will formally open the World Conservation Congress in the French southern city of Marseille, on the Mediterranean coast.
 Thousands of people are set to attend the event, both in person and virtually, amid the COVID-19 pandemic.

-The conference, which is held every four years, focuses on urgent actions needed to protect wildlife.
-Several recent studies have reported that many of the planet's ecosystems are severely strained by global warming, overuse, and other threats.

-Oceanic shark populations have dropped by 71per cent since 1970.
+The conference, held every four years, focuses on urgent action needed to protect wildlife.
+Several recent studies have reported that many of the planet's ecosystems are severely strained by global warming, overuse and other threats.
+Oceanic shark populations have dropped by 71 per cent since 1970.
 More than half of all bird of prey species worldwide are declining in population - and 18 species are critically endangered.
-Warming temperatures and melting ice are projected to imperil 70per cent of Emperor penguin colonies by 2050, and 98per cent by 2100.
+Warming temperatures and melting ice are projected to imperil 70 per cent of Emperor penguin colonies by 2050, and 98 per cent by 2100.

-"Our common goal is to put nature at the top of international priorities because our destinies are intrinsically related - planet, climate, nature, and human communities," Macron wrote in a statement ahead of the event.
+Speaking to reporters, Macron announced the creation of a new global event meant to protect the high seas - which cover about half the planet's surface.
+The "One Ocean Summit" will be organised in France in coming months in coordination with the United Nations, he said.

+"When we talk about oceans, 60 per cent of these areas do not fall under a (national) jurisdiction," Macron stressed.

-On Friday morning, Macron and some other conference participants, including European Council President Charles Michel, took a boat to Calanques National Park, a marine reserve near Marseille known for its azure blue waters topped by high white cliffs.
+The summit will aim at creating an international ocean law, he said.
+"Because otherwise, some nations do whatever they want in the high seas and may destroy biodiversity and at the same time may also make choices which, from a geopolitical point of view, are bad."
+On Friday morning, Macron and other conference participants, including European Council President Charles Michel, took a boat to Calanques National Park, a marine reserve near Marseille known for its blue waters topped by high white cliffs.

-The reserve is home to dolphins, fin whales, turtles, sea urchins, and a variety of fish.
-Its coastal area also includes 1,600 plant species and 25 protected bird species.
-Measures to preserve the area were first taken in 1923 and reinforced in 2012.

-Macron plans to use the visit to address the importance of better protecting the Mediterranean Sea, and oceans in general, from pollution and overfishing, his office said.
+Macron said he wants to extend the French parts of the Mediterranean Sea under "very high protection,'' which implies a ban on fishing.
+They now represent a very small area.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)